 Starbucks is my most efficient work place (I view it as a co-working space, and $3-5 is a small price to pay to actually be able to get work done), other options are cafés/restaurants that offer free wifi, or actual co-working spaces.
 Don’t feel ashamed to work out of your house, or to work somewhere that you have to pay for if it actually HELPS you work!

 In all of these things, take time to give yourself grace every now and then.
 Some weeks are crazier (and harder) than others, and that’s ok!
 Plan and prioritize where you can, and work as efficiently as possible.
+A client management software for small businesses will help you do this too.
 Whatever doesn’t get done today, just shake it off and push it to tomorrow!